 3. Please don’t try to ‘beat the system’.
 Bring the items on the list below and save yourself the hassle.
 We’ve seen it all before, we’ve heard it all before, it didn’t work then, it won’t work now.

 5. Do we actually check at the finish?
 Yes… all prize winners are checked and there is a random check of finishers throughout the event.
-But this really isn’t about us trying to catch you out, it’s about you being completely safe.
+But this really isn’t about us trying to catch you out, it’s about you being completely safe and not putting your life (or those of your rescuers) at risk.

 6. Don’t email or contact us to question the purpose, rights and wrongs of this kit list.
 We’ve had too many close calls and it isn’t up for discussion.
 Save your energy, turn up with the right stuff and have a great weekend.